Dookudu: Plot

 When Shankar comes out of the coma, the doctors who treated him advise his family that his life is at risk if he encounters or hears anything upsetting, disturbing, or shocking.
 Ajay hides the events surrounding the accident and shifts his family to his previously abandoned mansion which is now being used for film-making.
 Ajay creates a dummy political set-up at this mansion.
 In the guise of a reality television program, Ajay tricks an aspiring but unsuccessful film actor Padmasri by making him believe that the television show is being sponsored by actor Akkineni Nagarjuna's television channel and that Nagarjuna wants to offer Padmasri high remuneration for his realistic performance in the show.
 On the other hand, aspiring actors Bokka Venkata Rao and Mallesh Goud are tricked by Ajay with a real estate business deal to exploit his criminal nexus.

 Ajay keeps this drama under wraps from Shankar by making him believe that Ajay is also an MLA revered by people fulfilling his dad's wishes.
 He marries Prashanthi after gaining her family's consent much to Shankar's delight.
 Meanwhile, Ajay manages to kill Ganesh and Mallesh without the knowledge of anybody while Shankar believes that they died due to ailments.
 Nayak reaches Hyderabad to kill Ajay and Ajay's drama is exposed before everybody except Shankar.
 Meka Narsingh Rao is killed by Nayak while the latter's henchmen are killed by Ajay and others in an encounter.
-Nayak is later killed in a Ramlila event.
+Nayak is later killed in a Ramleela event.
 Shankar also learns of Ajay's drama and is happy about the affection his son showed for him.

 Production

-"It was our idea to coin an idea as grand as a Magadheera (2009).
-It later dawned upon us that the heavy dose backdrop would not only not suit the span of the hero but also would not have scope for usual Srinu Vaitla elements like comedy.

-Then we came up with a love story.
-In fact, Mahesh Babu liked the idea and gave the nod.
-He said he wanted to do a full-fledged love story.
-Even we liked to do such a story because we never did a romantic story of that kind after Anandam (2001).

-However, we felt that it lacked elements like action.
-The producers too wanted the story with its share of action.
-After much rumination and discussions, we arrived at the idea of Dookudu."

-— —Gopimohan, regarding the genesis of the film.